nalisidev/zabbix/src/go/plugins/mysql/README.md

 This plugin provides a native solution for monitoring MySQL servers via Zabbix.

-The plugin can monitor several remote or local MySQL instances simultaneously via Zabbix agent 2.
+The plugin can monitor several remote or local MySQL instances simultaneously via Netwatch agent 2.
 Both TCP and Unix-socket connections are supported.
 Native connection encryption is also supported.

 The plugin keeps connections in the open state to reduce network congestion, latency, CPU, and memory usage.
 It can be used in conjunction with the official [Zabbix MySQL template](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/db/mysql_agent2), which you can extend; alternatively, you can create your own template for your specific needs.